vipinsaini21/Streamify/README.md

 Developed a fully functional and fully responsive youtube clone single page application build with Reactjs, Tailwind CSS, RapidAPI(to get and put requests).

-It has features such as Search, Related Videos, Treanding Videos, Music and plays videos in real time without lag.
+It has features such as Search, Related Videos, Trending Videos, Music and plays videos in real time without lag.

 In the project folder, you can run: